adambard/learnxinyminutes-docs/swift.html.markdown

 Swift is a programming language for iOS and OS X development created by Apple.
 Designed to coexist with Objective-C and to be more resilient against erroneous code, Swift was introduced in 2014 at Apple's developer conference WWDC.
 It is built with the LLVM compiler included in Xcode 6+.

 The official _[Swift Programming Language](https://itunes.apple.com/us/book/swift-programming-language/id881256329)_ book from Apple is now available via iBooks.
 It goes into much more detail than this guide, and if you have the time and patience to read it, it's recommended.
+Some of these examples are from that book.

 Another great reference is _About Swift_ on Swift's [website](https://docs.swift.org/swift-book/).